Way Off Broadway Dinner Theatre: Mainstage

-Children’s Theatre
+Theatre For Young Audiences

-From 1996 - 2017, Way Off Broadway produced a full children's theatre season each year, presents four productions geared for young audiences and their families.
+From 1996 - 2017, Way Off Broadway produced a full Theatre for Young Audiences season each year, presents four productions geared for young audiences and their families.
 These were originally musical adaptations of popular fairy tales and children's stories written specifically for the theater.
 Most notably was WOB's 2005 world premiere stage production of Mr. Willowby's Christmas Tree, based on the 1963 children's book of the same name by Robert Barry.
 Until that time, Jim Henson’s Muppets had been the only group to obtain the rights to adapt Barry’s story, turning it into a television Christmas special in 1995.
 In an interview, Barry later said he preferred Way Off Broadway’s adaptation, which had been written by Susan Thornton, the children’s theatre’s director, over the Muppets version.

-In 2011, The Children’s Theatre at Way Off Broadway began to change its productions line-up to include stage versions of popular children’s books and movies –- many of which came directly from the Disney Vault.
-These new blockbusters were shows like Disney’s 101 Dalmatians, Cinderella, Aladdin, Peter Pan, and Alice in Wonderland; two incredibly successful runs of Pinkalicious – The Musical; Nickelodeon’s Dora the Explorer Live!
+In 2011, The Children’s Theatre at Way Off Broadway began to change its productions line-up to include stage versions of popular children’s books and movies.
+These were shows like Disney’s 101 Dalmatians, Cinderella, Aladdin, Peter Pan, and Alice in Wonderland; two incredibly successful runs of Pinkalicious – The Musical; Nickelodeon’s Dora the Explorer Live!
 Dora’s Pirate Adventure; a premiere production of Molly Shannon’s Tilly the Trickster; and the area's first production of Junie B. Jones - The Musical.

-Beginning in 2018, the theatre transitioned to offering children's theatre productions as special events periodically throughout the year.
+Beginning in 2018, the theatre transitioned to offering its theater for young audiences productions as special events held periodically throughout the year.

-Other performances and theater activities

-Way Off Broadway, in addition to its Mainstage and Children's Theatre, offers original interactive murder mysteries during the season.
-The Children’s Theatre Breakfast Series includes an annual Princess Breakfast and Breakfast with Santa.

 In the fall of 2019, Way Off Broadway co-produced the first regional theatre production of the new musical comedy The Book of Merman, which had made its Off-Broadway premiere the winter before at New York’s St. Luke’s Theatre.
 WOB’s production starred Melissa Ann Martin as Ethel Merman, Joseph Waeyaert as Elder Braithwaite, and Paul Cabell as Elder Shumway.
 The production was co-produced with Justin M. Kiska and Jessica Billones.